tfriesen/free-cloud-vpn/README.md

 2. SSH on port TCP/80
 3. HTTPS proxy on TCP/443.
 Specify a cert or generate a self-signed one.
 (Letsencrypt support coming, probably!)
 4. DNS tunnel (DNS config must be completed externally.
 Kinda flaky, still in search of good relays)
-5. ICMP tunnel (flaky, needs more testing, and not encrypted.
-Flakieness might be due to WSL, though)
+5. Pingtunnel, see https://github.com/esrrhs/pingtunnel?tab=readme-ov-file Works well!
+But note it is not encrypted.
 6. Wireguard.
 Generate a client key and pass it in.
 7. IPSec/L2TP (broken at the moment, and not sure why)